CryptoCaddy/web-app/web-services/README.md

 Java 9
 Apache Maven 3.5+
-IntelliJ IDEA (or other IDE that can run a Spring Boot App)
+IntelliJ IDEA (or other IDE that can run a Spring Boot App) A Firebase authentication credential (https://firebase.google.com/)
 ```

+### Firebase

+This project uses Google Firebase for authentication.
+You can create an account for free or use an existing one if you have it.
+Once an account created generate an admin sdk service account and download the json credentials.
+Rename the file to firebase-credentials.json and place it in the web-services folder.

 ### Installing